2003-2006 Infiniti G35 sedan

 Rear speaker removal and replacement for the G35 offers a similar bracketing configuration as the front door woofer installation.

 The rear doors use the same speaker sizes as the front door.
 There isn't as much room between the speaker and the door panel as there was up front, so the range of available replacements is a bit smaller.
-If you choose a 6-1/2" or 5-1/4" speaker, you'll need mounting brackets (and Crutchfield will include them free with your new speakers).
+If you choose 6-1/2" or 5-1/4" speakers, you'll need mounting brackets, which we'll include at a special discount price with your new speakers.

 Speakers in the Bose system